 Physical Therapy at Twin Cities Pain Clinic

-The physical therapy team at Twin Cities Pain Clinic specializes in the treatment of acute and chronic pain, and has more than 50 years of combined experience.
+The physical therapy team at Twin Cities Pain Clinic has more than 50 years of combined experience treating acute and chronic pain.
 They collaborate directly with our medical team to coordinate an optimal plan of care that may include both physical therapy and medical intervention.